brian8128/siamese/README.md

 #### Error Investigation
 Is it just one test subject that is driving all the error?

 Yes.
-Subject 10 is the only one of the 9 test subjects for whom we have classification error.
+Most to all of the error came from subject number 10.
 The neural network sometimes thinks his or her walking upstairs looks like walking downstairs and occasionally thinks that his her her walking looks like walking downstairs.